alicht/DOM-manipulation/DOM/part2.md

 ```

 # Recap
-In this tutorial, we reviewed terminology that will allow us to understand and modify the DOM.

 We learned how the DOM is structured as a tree of nodes.

+We reviewed terminology that will allow us to understand and modify the DOM.

 We created a script that would allow a user to modify a website without having to manually type code into the developer console.